How Curriculum Mapping Can Help Dental Schools

 Sofia is an interactive curriculum mapping tool, developed by Isotoma, with the School of Medicine at Imperial College London.

-It offers a tech-driven solution for analysing and improving curricula, and for signposting students to key areas of study, while also providing an essential overview of course content:
+It offers a tech-driven solution for analysing and improving curriculums, and for signposting students to key areas of study, while also providing an essential overview of course content:

 Students can view their individual pathways through a curriculum, and have a clear overview of how different course components relate to each other.